| home | catalogue | history | references | appendix |

 In a Mid Pacific Magazine article published in January 1911, ostensibly promoting Australian ski fields, the current Director of the N.S.W.
 Govenment Tourist Bureau, Percy Hunter, noted:

-Local government concerns for public safety, similar to those at Freshwater, were also expressed at Cronulla (4) and further south, at Thirroul near Wollongong (5) indicate that experimentation with surfboards was in evidence on other metropolitan beaches.
+Local government concerns for public safety, similar to those at Freshwater, also expressed at Cronulla (4) and further south, at Thirroul near Wollongong (5) indicate that experimentation with surfboards was in evidence on other metropolitan beaches.

 This is further supported by various anecdotal